padro89/snakemake-workflow-cnag/README.md

 ### Update the  script to include DESeq latest version

 - There is some problem with the `lfcShrinkage()` part.
-Second argument should be `coefs`, not `contrasts` if "apeglem" is to be used. "normal" should work with `contrasts`, and should be specified in the argument `type` of the funciton.
+Second argument should be `coefs`, not `contrasts` if "apeglem" is to be used. "normal" should work with `contrasts`, as well as "ashr", and should be specified in the argument `type` of the funciton.
 - When I tried to use the `coefs`argument it failed.
 - This was because there was an error when releveling the group in the DDS object. "" were missing, so instead of releveling the "group" variable, it created a new one using the group variable, which then releveled, leaving the "group" variable to be converted to a factor automatically by DESeq2 when the function was run.
-- This caused that the reference level used for the comparision was wrong sometimes (depending on which level DESeq2 chose as reference automatically).
-- I fixed this by adding "group".
+This caused that the names of the coefs in `resultsNames(dds)` did not match the name of the coef to use.
+I fixed this by adding "group".
-- Now I need to find a way to use the results names (`resultNames()`) to define each `coef` in the `process_contrast()` function.
-- I don't need a specific environment to test this, I can just run and correct the script in my system deactivating conda/mamba.
+- Anyway, using "apeglm" with `coefs` did not allow for different comparisions, only for the ones in `resultsNames(dds)`, otherwise the dds object has to be created with the new reference level of interest (which is not very practical).
+- "ashr" should be just fine, so I added an option to use either "normal" or "ashr" in the `config.yaml`.
+- It now works with the latest version.

 ### Change plots in the output

 - Add volcano plots.
 - Modify the PCA using my own function.
+- Add the option to choose several variables for coloring.

 ### Implement the option to use limma instead of DESeq2